mitmath/18335/README.md

 To make the QR method faster, we first reduce to Hessenberg form; you will show in pset 3 that this is especially fast when A is Hermitian and the Hessenberg form is tridiagonal.
 Second, we use shifts.
 In particular, the worst case for the QR method, just as for the power method, is when eigenvalues are nearly equal.
 We can fix this by shifting.

-**Further reading:** Trefethen, lecture 25, 26, 28.
+**Further reading:** Trefethen, lecture 25, 26, 28, and and Per Persson's [2006 notes](notes/lec14handout6pp.pdf) on Hessenberg factorization.
 The Julia LinearAlgebra provides functions `schur`, `eigen`, and `hessenberg` for the Schur, eigenvector, and Hessenberg factorizations respectively.
 (For a large real-symmetric matrix, Hessenberg factorization is about 5× faster than diagonalization, but is only about 40% faster than finding the eigenvalues and not eigenvectors.)

 ### Lecture 16 (March 11)